London Underground 1992 Stock

 The London Underground 1992 Stock is a type of rolling stock used on the Central and Waterloo & City lines of the London Underground.
 A total of 85 eight-car trains were built for the Central line and 5 four-car trains were built for the Waterloo & City line.

+On the Central line, trains entered service in April 1993, with automatic train operation (ATO) and automatic train protection (ATP) effectively allowing the trains to drive themselves.
+Since 2019, these trains are being refurbished, which includes the replacement of the original motors, installation of CCTV and an overhauled interior.

+On the Waterloo & City line, trains entered service as Class 482 in July 1993, before transferring to London Underground in April 1994.
+These trains were refurbished in the mid 2000s, replacing the Network SouthEast livery with London Underground livery.

 Construction

 The 1992 Stock was built by British Rail Engineering Limited (BREL) (under ABB) for the Central line following extensive testing of the three 1986 tube stock prototype trains.

 Eighty-five 8-car trains were ordered from BREL, each formed of four two-car units (two units had driving cabs, the others were fitted with shunting controls).
 Upon entering service in April 1993, the new trains gradually replaced the previous 1962 tube stock, which was completely withdrawn two years later.
 The trains were manufactured at the Derby Litchurch Lane Works.

 The original propulsion for the trains was manufactured by a consortium of ABB and Brush Traction, and was one of the first examples of microprocessor-controlled traction featuring a fibre-optic network to connect the different control units.
 The DC traction motors of LT130 type have separately-excited fields and are controlled via GTO (Gate turn-off) thyristors.
 These would be the only tube trains to use this type of DC motor, and would be the last newly built train on the London Underground with DC motors, and the second to last in the United Kingdom, only succeeded by the Phase 3 MTR Metro Cammell EMUs in Hong Kong which continued to be produced until the transfer of sovereignty in 1997.
 These are currently in the process of being replaced with the more efficient AC motors.

 A wheel slide protection (WSP) system had to be retrofitted due to the fleet suffering an epidemic problem of wheel flats.
 This was largely due to an excessive number of emergency brake applications caused during the ATO/ATP testing phases.

 The 1992 stock's design is reminiscent of the 1986 prototypes.
 The 2009 stock trains, built by Bombardier Transport for the Victoria line, are more like the 1992 stock in shape and design than the 1995/1996 stock.